 For a century, eight monumental painted muses crowning the interior dome of the Michigan State Capitol, a treasure of the Gilded Age, remained shrouded in mystery.
 Unsigned except for a cryptic, almost indecipherable monogram, they were long attributed to a native Michigan artist.
 However, shortly after the paintings were conserved in the 1990s as part of an extensive restoration of the Capitol, a surprising discovery was made: the true artist had no immediate ties to Michigan at all.
 Instead, he was the Italian-born painter and muralist Tommaso Juglaris.
 The indecipherable monogram turned out to be his linked initials, “T” and “J,” found on many of his works.

-A native of Moncalieri, a town just outside Turin Italy, Juglaris first trained at the Accademia Albertina in that city and then in Paris under Thomas Couture, Alexandre Cabanel and other masters.
-After exhibiting annually at the Paris Salon, he immigrated in the 1880s to the United States where he successfully pursued a career as a painter and teacher at the Boston Art Club, the Cowles School, and the Rhode Island School of Design in Providence.
-Among his many students were the American Impressionist Childe Hassam, master etcher Sears Gallagher and the later controversial Carolina/Charles Hall.
-His wide circle of friends and colleagues included artist John Ward Dunsmore, subsequently the first director of the newly-organized Detroit Museum of Art (now the Detroit Institute of Arts).
+A native of Moncalieri, a town just outside Turin, Italy, Juglaris first trained at the Accademia Albertina in that city and then in Paris under Alexandre Cabanel, Jean-Leon Gerome, and Thomas Couture.
+After exhibiting annually at the Paris Salon, he immigrated in 1880 to the United States under contract with the lithographer Louis Prang.
+Thereafter, he pursued a successful career as a painter and teacher at the Boston Art Club, Cowles School, New England Conservatory, Massachusetts Normal Art School (today Massachusetts College of Art), and Rhode Island School of Design in Providence.
+Among his many students were the American Impressionist Childe Hassam, budding feminist painter Marcia Oakes Woodbury, master etcher Sears Gallagher, and mariner artist Augustus Buhler.
+Another more controversial student was the transgender Carolina/Charles Hall.
+His wide circle of acquaintances, colleagues, and friends included Boston Museum president Martin Brimmer, stained glass manufacturer Donald MacDonald, and John Ward Dunsmore, first director of the newly-organized Detroit Museum of Art (now Detroit Institute of Arts).

 In 2003-2005, an international exhibition of Juglaris’s work was mounted in Michigan and Italy under the auspices of the state’s Michigan Historical Center in Lansing, and the Famija Moncalereisa, a cultural heritage organization headquartered in Moncalieri.
 During preparations for the exhibit, a previously unknown memoir—hand-written by the artist—was discovered in the possession of his housekeeper’s descendants.
 Offering a treasure trove of information about the late nineteenth-century arts scene in Turin, Paris, and Boston, Juglaris vividly describes his versatile and varied career in the fine, decorative and industrial arts.
 The memoir is set against a backdrop of rising American xenophobia and domestic labor turmoil—conditions that thwarted public recognition of his work in Michigan, as well as appreciation of his career in the United States.